zenml-io/zenml/examples/cortex/README.md

 ```python
 cortex cluster-gcp up
 ```
+Then accept all the defaults, most important of which is the name of the `env`, which should be equal to the `CORTEX_ENV` env variable above.
+This will default to `gcp`.

-OR follow any of the steps outlined in the [Cortex docs](https://docs.cortex.dev/clusters/gcp/install).
+You can also change this according to your requirements.
+Follow any of the steps outlined in the [Cortex docs](https://docs.cortex.dev/clusters/gcp/install).

 ### Run the script
 Now we're ready.
 Execute: